wolferobert3/vl-facial-impressions-bias/README.md

 # Facial Impression Bias in Language-Vision AI Repository
-This is the code repository for the AIES'24 paper ***Dataset Scale and Societal Consistency Mediate Facial Impression Bias in Vision-Language AI***, available at [placeholder](placeholder).
+This is the code repository for the AIES'24 paper ***Dataset Scale and Societal Consistency Mediate Facial Impression Bias in Vision-Language AI***, available at [https://arxiv.org/pdf/2408.01959](https://arxiv.org/pdf/2408.01959).

 ### 1. Structure